Supporting multidisciplinary work and health management within primary care

 • Improve access to work-focused support

-• Support earlier intervention and facilitate more integrated patient management across primary care and wellbeing services.
+• Facilitate more integrated patient management across primary care and wellbeing services

-• 87 onward referrals into WorkWell and associated support services
+• 94 onward referrals into WorkWell and associated support services, helping connect patients to wider work, wellbeing and vocational support

 • 3 clinicians embedded across the PCN